First Direct Search for Light Dark Matter Using the NEON Experiment at a Nuclear Reactor: Abstract

 \section{Abstract}

 We report new results from the Neutrino Elastic Scattering Observation with NaI (NEON) experiment in the search for light dark matter (LDM) using 2,636\,kg$\cdot$days of NaI(Tl) exposure.
 The experiment employs an array of NaI(Tl) crystals with a total mass of 16.7\,kg, located 23.7 meters away from a 2.8\,GW thermal power nuclear reactor.
-We investigated LDM produced by the \textit{invisible decay} of dark photons generated by high-flux photons during reactor operation.
+We investigated LDM produced by the \textit{invisible decay} of dark photons, a well-motivated mechanism generated by high-flux photons during reactor operation.
 The energy spectra collected during reactor-on and reactor-off periods were compared within the LDM signal region of 1--10\,keV.
-No signal consistent with LDM interaction with electrons was observed, allowing us to set 90\% confidence level exclusion limits for the dark matter-electron scattering cross-section ($\sigma_e$) across dark matter masses ranging from 1\,keV/c$^2$ to 1\,MeV/c$^2$.
+No signal consistent with LDM interaction with electrons was observed, allowing us to set 90\% confidence level exclusion limits on the dark matter-electron scattering cross-section ($\sigma_e$) across dark matter masses ranging from 1\,keV/c$^2$ to 1000\,keV/c$^2$.
 Our results set a 90\% confidence level upper limit of $\sigma_e = 3.17\times10^{-35}\,\mathrm{cm^2}$ for a dark matter mass of 100\,keV/c$^2$, marking the best laboratory result in this mass range.
-Additionally, our search extends the coverage of LDM below 100\,keV/c$^2$ first time.
+Additionally, our search extends the coverage of LDM below 100\,keV/c$^2$ for the first time, assuming the specific \textit{invisible decay} of dark photons.

 Astrophysical observations strongly suggest the existence of dark matter~(DM), which is non-baryonic and non-luminous~\cite{planck2020}.
 Weakly Interacting Massive Particles~(\wimps) have long been considered the primary candidates for DM~\cite{PhysRevLett.39.165,Goodman:1984dc}.
 However, despite extensive experimental efforts, no conclusive evidence for WIMPs has been found~\cite{Undagoitia_2015, Schumann_2019, ParticleDataGroup:2022pth}.
 This has led to increased interest in alternative DM candidates.
 One such candidate is light dark matter~(LDM;\,$\chi$), which has masses ranging from keV/c$^2$ to GeV/c$^2$.
 These masses are typically lower than those of \wimps.
 LDM is hypothesized to exist in a dark sector that interacts with the Standard Model~(SM) sector via a mediator~\cite{Pospelov_2008, Feng_2008, PhysRevD.86.056009, Knapen_2017}.